 As long as there is global trade, ant invasions will occur.
 Wherever there is an exchange of goods, ants usually find a way to hitch a ride.
 It wasn’t too long ago (in the early 90s) that the importance of some ant populations were even discovered.
 Since then, ant populations have only increased in size.

-The best way to handle an ant infestation is to know the basic biology of your invaders.
-That’s where Technicide comes in.
+The best way to treat an ant infestation is to know the basic biology of your invaders.
 Contact us today to find out how we can help defeat the tiny invaders.